Model report card

 Mean absolute error

-MAE is the average of those absolute differences.
-It tells you the typical "off-by" number of cents — both up and down — without letting positive and negative misses cancel each other out.
+Mean absolute error is the average size of those misses.
+It shows the typical cents-per-litre difference without letting high and low misses cancel each other out.

 Window